uitml/GNN-for-drug-concentration/README.md

 Our use of GAT layers aligns with the attention-based message-passing architecture favored in GNN chemical modeling.
 Attention allows the network to weigh different atoms/substructures differently, analogous to how certain functional groups or atom environments contribute more strongly to LC–MS response.

 ### - Designed for small-library, small-data regimes (≈ 191 molecules)
-Similarly to Efficient-ChemGNN’s focus on small-molecule datasets, our model is built to work with limited data, leveraging chemistry-informed features and architecture choices to maximize predictive power despite small sample size.
+Our model is built to work with limited data, leveraging chemistry-informed features and architecture choices to maximize predictive power despite small sample size.

 ### - Focus on chemically meaningful predictions (LC–MS response, intensity, concentration)
-Unlike many generic molecular‐property predictors, our target is the signal/concentration behavior in LC–MS — a domain where structural context, ionization likelihood, steric hindrance, and electronic features matter significantly.
-By combining GNN and chemistry knowledge, we aim to bridge cheminformatics and analytical mass-spec modeling.
+Unlike many generic molecular‐property predictors, our target is the signal/concentration behavior in LC–MS on a new original dataset.

-## 🚀 What Makes Our Project Unique (TChemGNN and other GNN Approaches)

-Whereas TChemGNN for open-access libraries proves the general value of combining global molecular features with GNNs, our project stands out by:

-- Specializing for LC–MS datasets — the feature engineering, target property (LC–MS response/concentration), and architecture are tuned for mass-spec chemical analytics.

-- A comprehensive atom-level feature set, including several mass-based and hydrogen/valence-based descriptors, in addition to classical bond connectivity — designed to capture nuances affecting ionization and detection.

-- Graph Attention Network layers tailored to chemical graphs — allowing attention to pick up on chemically relevant substructures (aromatic rings, heteroatoms, charged centers), which may drive LC–MS behavior more than simple topology.

-- LOOCV (Leave-One-Out Cross-Validation) for robust evaluation on a small, chemically diverse dataset — ensuring each unique molecule is tested as “new,” reflecting real-world usage where new compounds arise.

-- Bootstrap is a resampling technique that repeatedly draws samples with replacement from a dataset to estimate the stability, variability, and uncertainty of model predictions.

-- Combination of LOOCV with gradient accumulation to achieve highly stable and accurate predictions, even on small chemical libraries.
-Unlike standard training loops, gradient accumulation allows the model to effectively simulate larger batch sizes without exceeding memory limits, improving MSE performance by up to 2× compared to bootstrap methods.
-Additionally, the training is highly efficient: only a few epochs are needed to reach stable results, while early stopping ensures computational efficiency.

-- Practical applicability for analytical chemistry workflows — the code expects small to mid-size libraries, requires modest computational resources, and can integrate with LC–MS data (SMILES + signal/conc) directly, making it accessible for chemistry labs rather than only computational groups.

-## Tailored for Small Chemical Libraries (N ≈ 191 molecules)

-Most ML methods assume large datasets, but LC–MS quantification libraries are usually small.

-This work is unique because it:

-- uses LOOCV, ideal for limited molecular sets;

-- repeatedly creates new datasets by sampling with replacement to assess the variability, reliability, and uncertainty of model estimates with resampling by boostrap;

-- handles rare or unique structural motifs with tailored GAT attention behavior;

-- demonstrates stable predictions even for molecules with no close structural analogs.

 ## 🧭 Summary

 This codes builds on the foundational ideas demonstrated in TChemGNN, applying them to an LC–MS–oriented molecular library.
-By combining atom-level chemical descriptors, global molecular features, and a GAT-based graph architecture, we aim to deliver a data-efficient, chemically informed, and practically usable GNN-based prediction framework for LC–MS concentration.
+By combining atom-level chemical descriptors, global molecular features, and a GAT-based graph architecture, we aim to deliver a data-efficient, chemically informed, and practically usable GNN-based prediction framework for LC–HRMS concentration.

 ### 🔍 Notebooks

-Notebook runs in [Google Colab](https://colab.research.google.com/) and supports interactive uploads, inference, and file processing.
-No local setup required.
+Notebook can be run in [Google Colab](https://colab.research.google.com/) or on a stand alone computer but a GPU is highly recommended for faster training of the GNN.